AKSW/LinkedDataInfrastructure/README.md

 Installation
 ------------
-You need a webserver (tested with Apache, but I hope it also runs with nginx and lighttd) and a database backend which is supported by Erfurt (MySQL and Virtuoso).
+You need a webserver (tested with Apache, but I hope it also runs with nginx and lighttd) with PHP (including curl) and a database backend which is supported by Erfurt (MySQL and Virtuoso).

 ### Erfurt
 Run `git submodule init` and `git submodule update` to clone Erfurt.